Curating Meaningful Experiences

 Contact Alyssa Dumire at email@example.com to learn more.

-- January 6: All forms and fees must be received
+- December 21: All submission fees must be received

 - January 5, 2023: Judging begins